geronimus/jslib/README.md

 - The value returned by `Success` will be an instance of `Success`. (`successValue instanceof Success; // => true`)
 - The value returned by `Failure` will be an instance of `Failure`. (`failureValue instanceof Failure; // => true`)

+## Try

+This is a constructor for either a Success or Failure object.

+You provide an operation (a function) and `Try` will execute that function.

+If your operation successfully completes, `Try` will return a `Success`.

+If it returns a value, then the `Success` object will contain that value as its `result`.

+If your operation produces an error, then `Try` will return a `Failure` that wraps that error.